eduardosdantunes/Eduardo.GlassLewis.Interview/README.md

 * [.NET7 preview with API Filters](https://visualstudiomagazine.com/articles/2022/04/18/aspnetcore-net-7-preview-3.aspx)
 * [.NET github API Filter issue 1](https://github.com/dotnet/aspnetcore/issues/37853)
 * [.NET github API Filter issue 2](https://github.com/dotnet/aspnetcore/issues/40506)

+## Create integrated tests

+It is true that the application would have to have more integrated tests to guarantee the quality at the time of API calls, cruds in the database, among other integrations that can be applied.